aoki-marika/glboy/README.md

 # GlBoy
-A project based on the inner workings of the gameboy, written in C with OpenGL.
+A framework based on the inner workings of the GameBoy, written in C with SDL2 and OpenGL.

-This is mostly just a learning project to better understand the interals of the GB.
+This is mostly just a learning project to better understand the interals of the GB and learn some C.